mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/pre-provisioned/define-infrastructure/index.md

 For DKP to install completely, you must stop `firewalld`, if enabled.

-You will need to check to see if `firewalld` is running.
-SSH into all the machines you are deploying DKP onto, and check to see if it is running:
+Verify `firewalld` is running before you deploy DKP.
+Use SSH to access each of the machines onto which you are deploying DKP, and check to see if 'firewalld' is running, using the command:

 ```sh
 systemctl status firewalld